mighty-gerbils/gerbil/doc/guide/getting-started.md

 configuring with the `CC=compiler` variable and setting the `GERBIL_GCC` environment variable to point to your preferred compiler.

-On another note about the LLVM toolchain: some versions of LLVM's `ar` are not capable of recording dynamic library dependencies inside archives.
-In this case you should set the `GERBIL_AR` environment variable to point to a more capable version of ar, like GNU ar.
-This only applies if you have configured the system without `--enable-shared`.
+If you are having problems with your system's ar, you can also set the `GERBIL_AR` environment variable to point to a specific `ar` that works.

 Finally, Gerbil consults the `GERBIL_BUILD_CORES` environment variable to determine whether to build its code in parallel, e.g.